EliaSavino/Ramacropy/README.md

 once instantiated you can access the following:
 - my_spec.RamanShift -> the x axis of your data, contains the shift at each y point
 - my_spec.TimeStamp -> the time data of each spectrum in the series
-- my_spec.SpectralData -> the actyal y data of your file
+- my_spec.SpectralData -> the actual y data of your file
 - my_spec.RawData -> the same as spectral data, but doesn't change if you perform processing (only .pkl and .sif)
 - my_spec.SpectralInfo -> this is the metadata from andor see sif_parser for more info (only .pkl and .sif)
 - my_spec.directory -> original path to file